olange/learning-mongodb/course-m101p/week3-schema.md

 * **1:many relationships**, such as City/Person -- it is recommended to use **document linking** (and multiple collection) whenever the *many is large* (true one to many), to avoid duplication and enforce consistency: People `{ name: "Andrew", city: "NYC" }`, City `{ _id: "NYC", area: … }`; whenever the *many is actually few* (one to few), such as Blog Post/Comments, it's probably better to **embed** documents: `{ title: "Blog title", comments: [ … ]}`
 * **Many:many relationships**, such as Books/Authors, Students/Teachers: Books to Authors is probably Few to Few (each book has a small number of authors, each author has a few books); recommend to model as two entities, with references to the _id in arrays; embed for performance reason, if needed, but at the risk of duplicating data; the same applies to Students/Teachers: model as separate entities (Students `{ _id: 1, name: "Andrew", teachers: [1,2,3,4,5]}`, Teachers `{ _id: 2, name: "Mark Horowitz"})`, with the additional reason that, you'll probably start adding teachers in the system, and then students
 * Multikey Indexes, for each value in an array of a field: how to find all students having given teachers? `db.students.ensureIndex({"teachers":1})`, `db.students.find({"teachers": {"$all": [1,3]}})`; `find(…).explain()` proves that Mongo has indeed used an index; multikey indexes allow to query efficiently on embedded and linked documents
-* Main benefit of embedding: improve read performance -- disks have high latency (it takes 1 ms to get to the first byte) and high bandwidth (the next bytes come very fast), so it is better to have data co-located; on the other side, writes might need to move the document around, if the document size expands
+* **Benefits of embedding**: improve read performance -- disks have high latency (it takes 1 ms to get to the first byte) and high bandwidth (the next bytes come very fast), so it is better to have data co-located; on the other side, writes might need to move the document around, if the document size expands
 * **Representing trees** such as Products/Categories, where Categories is a hierarchy (Outdoors > Winter > Snow): leverage the fact that Mongo can store arrays: Products `{ name: "Leaf Blower", category: 7 }`, Categories `{ _id :7, name: "Snow", ancestors: [ 3, 5] }`; to find all descendants of category 7 Snow: `db.categories.find({ ancestors: 7})`

 ### When to denormalize?